 Placements must involve serious computing work - programming, testing, and system administration are fine, but marketing and help desk work are generally not recommended; in most cases it should be possible to identify a substantial part of your work as a distinct project, whose outcomes you will describe in your final report.

-Our dedicated Industrial Placements Coordinator Dr. Martin Kollingbaum and the University's Careers Service will support you during the recruitment process and throughout the placement -- including refining your CV, helping with your interview technique and looking after you whilst you are on your placement.
+Our dedicated Industrial Placements Coordinator Dr Bruce Scharlau and the University's Careers and Employability Service will support you during the recruitment process and throughout the placement -- including refining your CV, helping with your interview technique and looking after you whilst you are on your placement.

 - One-year placement (9 to 12 months) - You can earn a MSci with Industrial Placement degree.

 - 3 month Summer placement - Minimum 3 months